 In my experience, our Maine Coon ‘Pippin’ seemed genuinely annoyed with me, for leaving him, despite having his very own:

 - Water on demand

 - Automatic cat feeder providing him with ample food!!

 6. High Intelligence

 The Maine Coon is an extremely vocal cat.
-They will follow you around the house, making chirping and trilling sounds at you, as if they are engaged in an actual conversation!
+They will follow you around the house, making chirping and trilling sound at you as if they are engaged in an actual conversation!

 Below is a short video of our Maine Coon talking.

-If the colour of your Maine Coons fur changes colour, all may not be as it should be.
+If the color of your Maine Coons fur changes color, all may not be as it should be.
 In such instances, speak to your veterinary provider for advice as soon as possible.